How to Write an Investor Update — Important Tips and Examples

 Net Dollar Retention (NDR)

 Also called net revenue retention (NRR), this metric compares the revenue earned from customers at the start of a given period to the revenue earned from them at the end of the period.
 This helps define lost revenue from customer churn or downgrades, as well as any increases in total revenue over a specified period.
 For SaaS businesses, this important metric gives insight into customer success, renewals, and upsells of the product.
-Investors want to see that you’re retaining customers and making money while doing it.
+Investors want to see that you’re not only retaining customers but also effectively managing customer retention costs to ensure profitability.

 The CAC ratio is the cost to acquire annual recurring revenue (ARR).
 This financial metric provides insights into the relationship between new bookings and upsells and the company’s marketing, showing investors if current marketing strategies are effective.